 Once you start sharing engaging content and using keywords, the next step is to measure your performance.
 LinkedIn’s analytics tools provide valuable insights into how your content is performing on the platform.
 By tracking your engagement, reach, and followers, you can understand how your posts are resonating with your audience and identify areas for improvement.

-By regularly monitoring your performance on LinkedIn, you can adjust your strategy accordingly.
+You can adjust your strategy by regularly monitoring your performance on LinkedIn.
 For example, if you notice that a particular type of content is generating more engagement than others, you may want to consider creating more of that type of content.
 On the other hand, if you notice that your reach is low, you may want to consider adjusting your targeting or experimenting with different posting times.
-By using LinkedIn’s analytics tools, you can optimize your presence on the platform and increase your chances of achieving your goals.
+Using LinkedIn’s analytics tools, you can optimize your presence on the platform and increase your chances of achieving your goals.

 Talk to us today about your optimizing your executive LinkedIn profile and general online presence – our expert team is ready to build your brand and establish you as an industry thought leader within the digital realm and beyond.